codehsbooks/apjava/Methods/string-processing.md

 }
 ```

-The relevant psuedocode for each line of actual code is given on the right.
+The relevant pseudocode for each line of actual code is given on the right.
 Let's test our method to make sure it works:

 ```
 public class Palindromes extends ConsoleProgram